colinwren/grunt-ghost/README.md

 # grunt-ghost
-# I no longer use or maintain this plugin.
+# I no longer use or maintain this project.
 Let me know if you are interested in maintaining this project.
 [![Build Status](https://travis-ci.org/colinwren/grunt-ghost.png?branch=master)](https://travis-ci.org/colinwren/grunt-ghost)

 [Grunt](http://gruntjs.com/) task to run [CasperJS](http://casperjs.org/) tests.